Ultimate Richmond Real Estate Investing Guide for 2026

 Mortgage Note Investing

-At some point, you could build a mortgage note portfolio and start lacking time to oversee your loans on your own.
-When this develops, you could select from the best loan portfolio servicing companies in Richmond VA which will make you a passive investor.
+Eventually, you might have many mortgage notes and need more time to oversee them on your own.
+When this develops, you might select from the best mortgage loan servicers in VA which will make you a passive investor.

 Foreclosure Rates